ocsf/ocsf-docs/Understanding OCSF.md

 Choose a unique object you want to add, `vulnerability` in the example above and populate it as described below.

-1. `caption` → Add a user friendly name to the object
+1. `caption` → Add a user-friendly name to the object
 2. `description` → Add a concise description to define the object.
 3. `type` → Add the type of the object you are defining.
-4. `is_array` → This a boolean key:value pair that you would need to add if the object you are defining is an array.
+4. `is_array` → This is a boolean flag that you would need to add if the object you are defining is an array.
+For example: `"is_array": true`.
-    1. e.g. `"is_array": true`

 ---